Reconciliation Action Plan

 Bank Australia acknowledges the Traditional Owners of the land on which our business is based, in particular the Wurundjeri people of the Kulin Nation and the Gurnai Kurnai people, the Traditional Custodians of the land on which most of our staff live and work.
 We pay our respects to Traditional Owners past, present and emerging and particularly acknowledge the valuable contribution that Aboriginal and Torres Strait Islander people and organisations provided in creating our fourth Reconciliation Action Plan.

 In 2010 Bank Australia became the first customer owned bank in Australia to develop a Reconciliation Action Plan (RAP).
-We are now in the eighth year of our RAP journey.
+We are now in the tenth year of our RAP journey.
 Our focus over the past years has been taking action to improve cultural awareness, build capacity and empower individuals through traineeships and community leadership programs.